tonmoyasiquetamal/milestone-shop-client/README.md

 # Creating Client & Server Site For niche website

-The Developer Tour Client Site [MileStone-Shop](https://milestone-shop.web.app/).
+The Milestone-Shop Client Site [MileStone-Shop](https://milestone-shop.web.app/).
-The Developer Tour Server Site [Server](https://murmuring-stream-81479.herokuapp.com/).
+The Milestone-Shop Server Site [Server](https://murmuring-stream-81479.herokuapp.com/).

 ## This Website Build By Using These Below Materials
 <ul>